JuliaDynamics/ResumableFunctions.jl/README.md

 # ResumableFunctions

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/) has a convenient way to create iterators using the `yield return` statement.
 The package `ResumableFunctions` provides the same functionality for the [Julia language](https://julialang.org) by introducing the `@resumable` and the `@yield` macros.
-These macros can be used to replace the `Task` switching functions `produce` and `consume` which were deprecated in Julia v0.6. `Channels` are the preferred way for inter-task communication in julia v0.6+, but their performance is subpar for iterator applications.
+These macros can be used to replace the `Task` switching functions `produce` and `consume` which were deprecated in Julia v0.6. `Channels` are the preferred way for inter-task communication in Julia v0.6+, but their performance is subpar for iterator applications.
 See [the benchmarks section below](#Benchmarks).

 ## Build Status & Coverage